Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

 \section{Experiments}

-\paragraph{Simulation setup. } To demonstrate the efficacy of our MPC framework, we simulate predictive coding of two datasets of increasing complexity: \textbf{1)} the MNIST digit recognition database \cite{lecun1998mnist}, and \textbf{2)} the Kuzushiji-MNIST (K-MNIST) character recognition database \cite{clanuwat2018deep}.
-MNIST and K-MNIST contain gray-scale $28\times28$ images from $10$ categories.
+\paragraph{Simulation setup and datasets. } To demonstrate the efficacy of our MPC NeuroSSL framework, we simulate predictive coding of four datasets of increasing complexity: \textbf{1)} the MNIST digit recognition database \cite{lecun1998mnist}; \textbf{2)} the Kuzushiji-MNIST (K-MNIST) character recognition database \cite{clanuwat2018deep}; \textbf{3)} the NYU NORB natural image dataset \cite{lecun2004learning}; and, \textbf{4)} the ETH-80 natural image collection \cite{leibe2003analyzing,chen2020covariance}.
+MNIST and K-MNIST contain gray-scale $28\times28$ images from $10$ categories; NORB contains $96\times96$ images from $5$ categories and ETH-80 contains $256\times256$ images over $8$ classes.
 MNIST contains images of handwritten digits while Kuzushiji-MNIST is a challenging drop-in replacement for MNIST, containing images depicting hand-drawn Japanese Kanji characters; in K-MNIST, each class (out of $10$ classes) corresponds to the character's modern hiragana counterpart.
-The only pre-processing applied to the images in these datasets was to normalize the pixel intensities to lie in the range of $[0,1]$; note that, whenever an image patch is extracted for a patch-level models (GPC-\emph{fov} and MPC circuits), we only center it (i.e., subtract the mean value of patch from the patch group of pixels).
-For the relevant models (GPC-\emph{fov} and any MPC circuit), we process each sample pattern according to the saccade process scheme described in sub-Section \ref{sec:sensory_saccades}.
+The only pre-processing applied to the images in all of these datasets was to normalize the pixel intensities to lie in the range of $[0,1]$.
+Further note that, whenever an image patch is extracted for patch-level models (GPC-\emph{fov} and MPC circuits), we only center it (i.e., subtract the mean value of patch from the group of pixels).
+For the relevant models (GPC-\emph{fov} and MPC), we process each sample pattern according to the saccade planning scheme described in the sub-Section ``Epistemic glimpse planning''.
+For the NORB dataset, we utilize the binocular stereo-views, yielding a training set of $48,600$ stereo-pair patterns and an independent test-set of $48,600$ stereo-pair patterns.
+The NORB dataset serves as an ideal bio-plausible benchmark because it isolates pure 3D object geometry under varying elevations, azimuths, and lighting directions against uniform backgrounds.
+This control allows us to evaluate the network's intrinsic capacity to learn viewpoint and lighting invariant characteristics through active, binocular foveated trajectories without the confounding effects of natural scene clutter.
+For the ETH-80 dataset, we construct a strict, five-fold ``leave-two-objects-out'' cross-validation benchmark.
+Unlike standard random image data splits that inadvertently place varying angles of the same object instance across both training and test subsets, the ``leave-two-objects-out'' protocol enforces strict category-level geometric generalization.
+By holding out entire physical object topologies and all $41$ of their respective viewpoints per fold \cite{leibe2003analyzing}, any given model is prevented from exploiting local pixel-coordinate ``shortcuts''; this forces a model to prove true zero-shot abstraction on entirely novel physical structures.